YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Identifies the replicating instance. <hostname:port> specifies an IPv4 or IPv6 address optionally encapsulated by square-brackets ([]) like "127.0.0.1", "::1", "[127.0.0.1]", or "[::1]" or a hostname that resolves to an IPv4 or IPv6 address and the port at which the Receiver Server is waiting for a connection.

-If, in your environment, the same hostname is used for both IPv4 and IPv6, YottaDB/GT.M defaults to IPv6.
-If you wish to use IPv4, perhaps because you have a Receiver Server running a pre-V6.0-003 version of YottaDB/GT.M that does not support IPv6, set the environment variable gtm_ipv4_only to "TRUE", "YES", or a non-zero integer in order to force YottaDB/GT.M to use IPv4.
+If, in your environment, the same hostname is used for both IPv4 and IPv6, YottaDB defaults to IPv6.
+If you wish to use IPv4, set the environment variable gtm_ipv4_only to "TRUE", "YES", or a non-zero integer in order to force YottaDB to use IPv4.

 *-passive*